zenml-io/zenml/docs/book/support/faq-wip.md

----
+# FAQ

-description: Frequently asked questions for our product
+Please chat with us on [Slack](https://zenml.io/slack-invite/) if you have more questions we didn't cover here.

----
+## Where do I specify my requirements?

-# FAQ \(WIP\)
+Any requirement can be specified, just as you would normally do e.g. using a `requirements.txt` file.
+The only thing to take care of is not to clash with libraries ZenML itself comes installed.

-No FAQ's yet \[we just launched\].
-Please chat with us on [Slack](https://zenml.io/slack-invite/) so we can generate some questions for here!
+See a list of these [here](https://github.com/maiot-io/zenml/blob/main/setup.py#L53).